dotslashed/SRAS/README.md

 # SRAS
-Simple Recon Automation Script, can be used to complete some tasks and gather information at one go
+Simple Recon Automation Script, can be used to complete some tasks and gather information at one go.
 # Required Tools
-Subfinder by Project discovery, assetfinder by tomnomnom
+Subfinder by Project discovery, assetfinder by tomnomnom.
 # Languages
 Go version 1.17+  Python3